-This is another of those quick and easy desserts that can be dressed up.
-Though getting really fancy can take it out of the quick category.
-There is a trick to making thick desserts look presentable in a clear glass serving container.
+Strawberry Pina Colada Dessert is a quick and easy dessert that can be dressed up nicely.
+Though “getting fancy” can take it out of the quick category.
+There is a trick to making thick desserts look presentable in a clear glass container.
 Ideally, everything would go in without air bubbles and lay in beautiful layers with no blops, streaks or drips — but little in life seems to go the ideal way. 🙂 I do like these clear glasses for individual servings, though.
 They are just about the right size for one so they work great for portion control or for buffet serving.
 Dollar store, folks.
 So the price is right too.

 Toasting the coconut takes very little time, but adds quite a bit to this recipe.
 The flavor deepens and the toasty color is a nice contrast with the creamy colored dessert.
 I usually do extra and keep any leftovers in a small airtight container to add to other dishes.
 I like to use French vanilla or extra creamy whipped topping when they are available.
 Do not drain the pineapple – just open the can and dump it all into the mixing bowl.
 Don’t use the mixer to add the whipped topping as you risk beating the air out of it.
 Gently fold it in until the mixture is just blended.
 Keep the dessert light and fluffy, perfect for a spring day!